 Readings: Sir 3:2-6, 12-14; Col 3:12-21; Lk 2:22-40

-A family spirituality centered on Jesus Christ, who brings healing and reconciliation to all family life.
-The solemnity of the Holy Family of Jesus, Mary and Joseph, is celebrated on the Sunday after Christmas, mainly for three reasons: 1) that Christmas is a family feast; and 2) to remind us that Jesus was born and raised in a family just like us; and 3) that Mary and Joseph faced many of the challenges that families today have to struggle with.
+The solemnity of the Holy Family of Jesus, Mary and Joseph, is celebrated on the Sunday after Christmas, mainly for three reasons: 1) a reminder that Christmas is a family feast; and 2) to show us that Jesus was born and raised in a family just like us; and 3) to show that Mary and Joseph faced many of the challenges that families today have to struggle with.
 Paul in the second reading reminds us that Christ is the profound link for every Christian family.
-For Paul, the solution to the many problems parents must face today, cannot be purely human, but must be based on the message of Christ.
-In other words, Christ must be at the center of every Christian family.
-Paul speaks of the peace that reigns in the family that lives in Christ.
+For Paul, Christ must be at the centre of every Christian family.
+He speaks of the peace that reigns in the family that lives in Christ.
 That peace is threatened today.
 The greatest threat facing families is simply that we don’t spend enough time together.
-We are so busy working, or socializing, or watching TV or surfing the Internet and twittering, that we have less and less time for each other.
-That style of life takes a big toll on the family today.
+We are so busy working, or socializing, or watching TV or surfing the Internet and social media, that we have less and less time for each other.
+That lifestyle takes a big toll on the family today.
 There is a story about a young lawyer who lived quite a distance from her ailing father.
 Months had passed since they had been together and when her father called to ask when she might visit, the daughter detailed a list of reasons that prevented her from taking the time to see him.
 She had court schedule, meetings, new clients, research, etc., etc. At the end of her recitation, the father asked, “When I die, do you intend to come to my funeral?”
 The daughter’s response was quick, “Dad, I can’t believe you’d ask that!
 Of course, I’ll come!”
 To which the father replied, “Good.
 Forget the funeral and come; I need you more now than I will then.”